MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/what-are-messaging-extensions.md

 ### Search commands

 Search commands allow the users to search an external system for information.
-Search commands can be used in two ways: searching manually through a search box or by pasting a link to a monitored domain in the compose message area and then inserting the results of the search into a message.
+Search commands can be used by manually entering a query into the search box or by inserting a link to a monitored domain in the compose message area, followed by embedding the search results into a message.
 In a simple search command flow, the initial invoke message includes the search string submitted by the user.
 You respond with a list of cards and card previews.
 The Teams client renders a list of card previews for the user.
 When the user selects a card from the list, the full-size card is inserted into the compose message area.

 The cards are triggered from the compose message area or the command box, but not from a message.
 They can't be triggered from a message.
 The following image displays the message extension search command dialog: